forta-network/starter-kits/malicious-smart-contract-ml-v3-py/README.md

 ## Alerts

 - SUSPICIOUS-CONTRACT-CREATION
-  - Fired when a new non-token and non-proxy contract is created and predicted as malicious.
+  - Fired when a new non-token and non-proxy contract is predicted as malicious.
   - Metadata will include the following:
     - Link to OKO Contract Explorer to review decompiled contract code and ABI.
 This only works for Ethereum.
     - Function sighashes